 Formulate problems as either goal-attainment or minimax.
 Use goal-attainment when there are optionally weighted goal values for each of the objectives.
 Use minimax to minimize the worst-case value of a set of objective functions.

-Use multiobjective optimization when tradeoffs are required for two or more conflicting objectives.
+Use multiobjective optimization when tradeoffs are required for conflicting objectives.
 Examples are weight and strength in structural design and risk and return in portfolio optimization.

 Apply Levenberg-Marquardt, trust-region, active-set, or interior-point algorithms.

 Use linear least-squares solvers to fit a linear model to acquired data or to solve a system of linear equations, including when the parameters are subject to bound and linear constraints.

 Nonlinear Least-Squares Applications

 Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound, linear, and nonlinear constraints.